kdschmidt1/Sail_Instrument/Readme.md

 The plugin provides the
 - Sail_Instrument_Overlay,
 - LayLines_Overlay
-- Sail_InstrumentWidget a classic widget with the Sail_Instrument
+- Sail_InstrumentWidget (a classic widget with the Sail_Instrument)
-- Sail_InstrumentInfo-Widget (A Widget you can config to show the distance or the time for each Layline)
+- Sail_InstrumentInfo-Widget (A Widget you can configure with fmt:unit to show the distance [nm] or the time for each Layline separate or with cum_.. for both Laylines together)

-And two widgets showing the cumulated values of the Sail_InstrumentInfo
-- TTW-S (Time to Waypoint Sailing)	(not yet available)
-- DTW-S (Distance To Waypoint Sailing)	(not yet available)

 **Formatter**